pnnl/ruleset-checking-tool/docs/ruleset_functions/get_energy_required_to_heat_swh_use.md

 - get the drain heat recovery efficiency if heat is recovered by drain: `if(swh_use.is_heat_recovered_by_drain): drain_heat_recovery_efficiency = distribution_system.drain_heat_recovery_efficiency`
 - get the use_units: `use_units = swh_use.use_units`

 - now we need to get all of the spaces that the swh_use is applied to.
-The rule is that if spaces reference the swh_use, then the use applies to only those spaces.
-If the use references no spaces, it applies to all spaces in the building segment.
+The convention is that if any spaces reference the swh_use, then the service water heating use applies to only those spaces.
+If no spaces reference the service water heating use, it applies to all spaces in the building segment.
 - get the ids of spaces served by this swh_use: `space_ids = get_spaces_served_by_SWH_use(RMD, swh_use)`
 - convert the space ids to spaces: `spaces = [get_obj_by_id(space_id, RMD) for space_id in space_ids]`
 - create the dictionary: `energy_required_by_space = {}`